-In 2017 Cermaq Norway took in youth as summer temps to have work experience and to address our common need to keep our beaches clean from plastics.
-Our operations in Nordland engaged 40 youth, many between 15 and 18 years, in various parts of our operations and the lion's share was dedicated to cleaning the beaches in the region.
+In 2018 Cermaq Norway continued our engagement in beach cleaning, and took in youth as summer employees to give work experience and to address our common need to keep our beaches clean from plastics and debris.
+Our operations engaged 30 youths, most between 15 and 18 years, in various parts of our operations and many of them were dedicated to cleaning the beaches in the region.